Klamath (steamboat): Operations on lower Klamath Lake

 In 1903, no railroad ran to Klamath Falls, Oregon, the principle settlement in the region.
 Klamath was intended to serve as a link in a transportation line as follows: steamer Klamath from Klamath Falls to Lairds Landing (50 miles), stage coach to Bartles, California on the McCloud River Railroad (45 miles); thereafter by rail to the junction with the Southern Pacific Railroad at Upton, California (53 miles).
 The whole trip took a day and a half.
 Arrangements for the stage line were still being made in late August 1905, when Klamath was licensed to enter commercial service.

 After the launch on July 29, 1905, Klamath was expected to start its regular run, about 50 miles each way, between Klamath Falls and Laird’s Landing, California about August 10 or 15.

 However, Klamath did not receive its official clearance until August 23, 1905, when the steamer was inspected by U.S. steamboat inspectors E.S.
 Edwards and George F. Fuller, of Portland, who passed the steamer and issued it a registration certificate.
 The Klamath Lake Navigation Company also owned two barges which it used with Klamath.
-These barges measured 20 ft wide and 62 ft long, and were built at the same time as KlamathKlamath was expected to be able to make the 50 miles run between Klamath Falls and Laird’s Landing in about three hours.
+These barges measured 20 ft wide and 62 ft long, and were built at the same time as Klamath.Klamath was expected to be able to make the 50 miles run between Klamath Falls and Laird’s Landing in about three hours.

 Counting the costs of building the new steamer, the Klamath Lake Navigation Company had spent about $25,000 in capital improvements, including a dock at Klamath Falls measuring 60 by 225 ft and a 60 by 80 ft warehouse.

-The stage line from Bartles to Laird’s Landing began operations in October, 1905.
+The stage line from Bartles to Laird's Landing began operations in October, 1905.

 By November 1, 1905, Klamath was making three trips a week between Klamath Falls and Laird’s Landing.
 No commercial vessel could reach Laird’s Landing in the natural state of the lake which was in large part a shallow marsh.
 Instead a channel had to be dredged from the central part where the water was somewhat deeper, and this was done specifically so that Klamath could reach Laird’s landing.
 The channel ran about 2 miles from Laird’s Landing in a northeasterly direction.

 In October 1906, Klamath broke its propeller while backing into a submerged ledge of rock about 3 miles from Klamath Falls.
 No drydock existed in Klamath Falls to facilitate the repair.
 Instead, tons of cement were piled on the boat of the steamer, forcing the bow into the water and raising the stern into the air.
-A raft was then pushed under the stern, which served as platform for workmen to replace the broken propeller.
+A raft was then pushed under the stern, which served as a platform for workmen to replace the broken propeller.